tpehrson123/hafb-cpp-fundamentals/Module2/TO2-1/README.md

 The arrays and the index parameter will be changed as the function executes.
 These are to be passed by reference.

-It returns a string.
+It returns a `string`.

-In the functions.h file use #ifndef, #define, and #endif to add an include guard to the header file.
+In the `functions.h` file use `#ifndef, #define, and #endif` to add an include guard to the header file.

-In the functions.h file add the function declaration.
+In the `functions.h` file add the function declaration.
 Since the declaration will include arrays, we will need to specify how big they are.
-Add a constant integer named kMaxSize and set it to 32.
+Add a constant integer named `kMaxSize` and set it to `32`.
 Use this for the size of the arrays.

-In the functions.cpp file write the implementation of this function.
+In the `functions.cpp` file write the implementation of this function.

 The function is to open the file to read the data.
 If the file does not open, return the string "Unable to open file".